PecanProject/betydb-documentation/about_betydb.md

 ## Software

-The BETYdb was originally developed in MySQL and later converted to PostgreSQL.
-It uses Ruby on Rails for its web portal and is hosted on a CentOS Linux Server (ebi-forecast.igb.illinois.edu).
+BETYdb uses PostgreSQL for its relational database and Ruby on Rails as its primary web portal.
+The database and software are deployed on CentOS, RedHat, and Ubuntu Linux servers.
+In 2018 we began using Docker to streamline deployment, and the [BETYdb repository README](https://github.com/pecanProject/bety#running-bety-using-docker) provides instructions for deploying BETYdb using Docker.
 BETYdb is a relational database designed in a generic way to facilitate easy implementation of additional traits and parameters.